 When the United States Government published the Comprehensive National Cybersecurity Initiative in 2008, cyber education was identified as a critical area of improvement.
 By 2010, the National Initiative for Cybersecurity Education (NICE) was created.
 The NICE Team identified four distinct components of the cybersecurity education mission: Awareness, Formal Education (K-20), Workforce Structure (HR Framework), and Professional Development (Training).
 Seven years later, the cybersecurity workforce shortage continues to exacerbate, both domestically and internationally.
 Given that significant resources have been allocated without positive results, it makes sense to determine if the understanding of the root cause of the problem is flawed.
-Is it a labor shortage or an industry communication failure?
-Do we understand the needs of the industry?
+Is it a labor shortage that is being faced or has industry failed to effectively communicate its needs?

 The NICE Framework focuses on two areas: Awareness and Workforce Readiness.
 Attempts at workforce modeling are frustrated by the lack of a unified definition for “cybersecurity.”
 There are different, often conflicting notions depending on whether the perspective is managerial, policy making or technical.
 Training requirements for managers and policymakers are more mature, but at the same time slower to adapt to change.
-The educational needs of the technical workforce are more fluid due to changes and advances in technology.
-The workforce need to learn and balance skills that are provided in house and out of house.
+The educational needs of the technical workforce are more fluid due to changes and advances in technology (and thus, in the nature of the threat) and the need to both understand and balance the skills and capabilities provided

 Awareness emphasizes the idea that every person, regardless of whether they are a student, parent, or employee, should have some level of cyber awareness training.